ViacheslavBulba/2-java-script-the-dom-and-event-listeners/README.md

 ## Author

-Implemented by Viacheslav Bulba in 2019
+Implemented by Viacheslav Bulba in 2019 as a part of Front-End Web Developer Nanodegree program on Udacity